Fieldbus replaced analog wiring

 Use gateways for integration

 Gateways bridge fieldbus and Industrial Ethernet.
-Replace fieldbus only when there is a clear business case.
+Replace fieldbus only when a clear business case exists.

 Fieldbus systems operate at the field level.
-The standards that govern how industrial networks are structured, how substations communicate, and how time is synchronized span multiple levels.
-The next chapter covers IEC 61850, IEC 62443, and IEEE 1588 PTP, the standards that define industrial network architecture.
+The standards governing industrial network structure, substation communication, and time synchronization span multiple levels.
+The next chapter covers IEC 61850, IEC 62443, and IEEE 1588 PTP — the standards defining industrial network architecture.